 - World Music Blues

-Original Piano Pieces held special significance for Marino, as it reflected years of preparation and the demanding left-hand strength and independence required to bring the compositions to life—while also becoming one of the qualities for which he was increasingly recognized.
+Original Piano Pieces held particular significance, reflecting years of preparation and the demanding left-hand strength and independence required to perform the material—qualities increasingly associated with Marino’s pianistic identity.

-- Tango Improvisations (2024) – an adventurous exploration of tango, infused with improvisation.
+- Tango Improvisations (2024) – an exploratory blend of tango and improvisation

-- The Funk Album (2025) – a groove-filled celebration of rhythm and energy, marking Marino’s 24th release.
+- The Funk Album (2025) – a groove-focused celebration of rhythm and energy

 Legacy

-Across more than four decades, Tony Marino’s music has been celebrated for originality, technical mastery, and emotional resonance.
-His discography is a testament to artistic perseverance, bridging traditions from bebop to tango, from Afro-Cuban jazz to funk and rock.
+Across more than four decades and 24 albums, Tony Marino’s music has been recognized for originality, technical mastery, and emotional resonance.
+His body of work bridges traditions from bebop to tango, Afro-Cuban jazz to funk, rock, and reggae.

-With 23 albums and counting, Tony Marino continues to inspire music listeners and musicians worldwide — not only as a pianist and composer, but as a living example of passion, resilience, and creativity.
+Tony Marino continues to inspire listeners and fellow musicians worldwide—not only as a pianist and composer, but as a living example of passion, resilience, and creative longevity.